pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg r: the new visible area of the page.
       :type r: :ref:`Rect`

-      After execution, :attr:`Page.rect` will equal this rectangle, shifted to top-left position (0, 0).
+      After execution, :attr:`Page.rect` will equal this rectangle shifted to the top-left position (0, 0).
 Example session:

       >>> page = doc.newPage()
       >>> page.rect